simonwex/personality/README.md

 Simon Wex's Personality
 =======================

-I have issues, if you're aware of one you think I'm not, feel free to create it here:
+I have issues.
+If you've re aware of one you think I'm not, feel free to add it here:

 https://github.com/simonwex/personality/issues